-AEHF-1, launched in 2010, and AEHF-2, launched in 2012, are both now operational.
+AEHF-1, launched in 2010, and AEHF-2, launched in 2012, and AEHF-3 are now operational.
 In addition to initial US testing, the Canadian and Dutch militaries have each conducted tests of their ground terminals.
 AEHF-3 will be operational in 2014.

 In 2014, AEHF-4 will be assembled in the same clean rooms at Lockheed Martin Space Systems Company in Sunnyvale, California, where the Milstar satellites and numerous other satellites and spacecraft were built.
-AEHF-5 and AEHF-6 are in component production.
+At the same time AEHF-5 and AEHF-6 are in component production.

 First Time, Every Time